apostrophecms/docs/docs/guide/introduction.md

 };
 ```

-More than that, it means you can easily customize that core ["piece type"](/reference/glossary.md#piece) module (`@apostrophecms/piece-type`) in your project.
+More than that, it means you can customize that core ["piece type"](/reference/glossary.md#piece) module (`@apostrophecms/piece-type`) in your project.
 That will not only apply changes to the project's blog post content type, but also every piece type in Apostrophe core.

 Configuring a core or installed module is as simple as creating an `index.js` file for the module in your project.
 For example, we might want to log the title of every piece when it is published.
 We would then create the file: